279789/PP10/README.md

 ---

-### Task 6: Building and Installing a GitHub Library
+### Task 6: Building and Installing a GitHub Library (This task didn't work right on my system, it said that the repo does not exisit, I did the task as good as I could, by searching for answers for the questions.)

 **Objective:** Download, build, and install a library from GitHub using its Makefile.